How to Work from Home (11 Not-so-Obvious Tips)

 Our community manager Liz and I talk on a daily basis – usually about non-work stuff.
 It gives a sense of a virtual water cooler, and that communication can mimic what you might see in a real office.

-It takes effort to schedule these calls and to actually be social – especially if you’re already introverted.
+It takes effort to schedule this and to actually be social – especially if you’re already introverted.
 But make the effort, your work will thank you.

 9) Give yourself something to look forward to

-To further motivate, I’d plan something fun for 1pm, in order to help incentivize myself to get stuff done in the morning.
+To further motivate, I’ll plan something fun for 1pm, in order to help incentivize myself to get stuff done in the morning.

-This still holds true when you’re working by yourself and can’t leave the house.
+This still holds true when you’re working by yourself at home.

 Having something to look forward to every day can make the isolation of working for yourself much easier to handle.

-The reality is, it’s easier to waste time, get distracted, and not be productive when you’re at home vs when you’re at work.
+The reality is that it’s easier to waste time, get distracted, and not be productive when you’re at home vs when you’re at work.

 So I have a rule: Every day, deliberately learn something.